Oddly/rhce8-env/README.md

 ```
 ##### Also, install the Virtualbox extension pack below
 - [Install the Virtual Box Extension Pack](https://www.virtualbox.org/wiki/Downloads)

+### Usage on CentOS7/RHEL7/Manjaro/Arch
+1. Run `vagrant up` to deploy the environment.
+Downloads approximately 7 GiB the first time.
+You can specify which version you want to install in the file `playbooks/vagrant_ansible.yml`.
+Version differences are:
+        - **Version 1**: Everything is set up, user `automation` has passwordless sudo and SSH access on control and the nodes.
+        - **Version 2**:  User `automation` does not have passwordless SSH and sudo access on the nodes.
+2. Run `vagrant destroy -f node1 node2 node3 node4 node5` to destroy all nodes and run `vagrant up` to bring them back up, clean installed.
+3. `vagrant destroy -f` removes all machines (without confirmation!)

 ### Windows/RHEL 8/Fedora 30
 - [Install the Latest Version of Vagrant](https://www.vagrantup.com/downloads.html)